Dollar edges higher on strong data, despite lower yields

 “We’re seeing more risks across emerging markets right now, and that’s probably going to keep some Treasury demand going,” said Moya.

-Bitcoin stood near a record high of $64,895 reached on Wednesday, when cryptocurrency platform Coinbase made its debut in Nasdaq in a direct listing.
-It was last up 0.07% on the day at $63,028.
+Bitcoin stood near a record high of $64,895 reached on Wednesday, when cryptocurrency platform Coinbase (COIN.O) made its debut in Nasdaq in a direct listing.
+It was last up 0.07% on the day at $63,028. read more

-Reporting by Karen Brettell; additional reporting by Ritvik Carvalho in London; editing by Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.